Credit cards can often be a tricky thing.

 A lot of credit cards offer this as an incentive.
 It may be a lump sum for signing up for a credit card, or per purchase.
 Be aware that these can add up, and they do hold financial value.

 Some credit cards are cash back credit cards.
-This means that for every purchase you make (inclusive of other limitations and conditions, such as number of purchases, to a particular spending amount or time restraint) they may offer a percentage of the amount for those purchases back.
+This means that for every purchase you make (inclusive of other limitations and conditions, such as number of purchases, to a particular spending amount or time restraint) they may offer a percentage of those purchases back.

 Discounts on products